25-day walk to D.C. brings racism, arrests and a sense of urgency for March on Washington activists

 “I couldn’t believe that — we’ve got kids, we’ve got pregnant women with us who need to use the bathroom,” said Tameka Burks, 43, who joined the group two weeks ago and brought four of her children — ages 2, 3, 7 and 14 — along on the march.

-Burks, who recently moved to Milwaukee from rural Wisconsin, said she was inspired by the nonviolent messaging of Martin Luther King and the timing of Friday’s march to mark the 57th anniversary of King’s seminal “I Have a Dream Speech” at the Lincoln Memorial.
+Burks, who recently moved to Milwaukee from rural Wisconsin, said she was inspired by the nonviolent messaging of the Rev. Martin Luther King and the timing of Friday’s march to mark the 57th anniversary of King’s seminal “I Have a Dream Speech” at the Lincoln Memorial.

 “Being [in D.C.] on the anniversary of what Dr. King did when he led the march back then is powerful.
 We’re trying to repeat that same dream and do it peacefully.
 That’s what we want our children to see,” she said.